evajunkova/english-for-designers/03-aboutness.md

 # Eva Junková

 Hi!
 I am Eva, graphic designer, arranger, illustrator and dreamer.
+Under this text you can see my partner for every day inspiration.

 ## My story